 Thursday 11 November 2021

-NAOS Emerging Opportunities Company Limited advises that its Annual General Meeting (AGM) will be held at 10.00 am (AEDT) on Thursday 11 November 2021 at the State Library of New South Wales, 1 Shakespeare Place, Sydney NSW 2000.
+NAOS Emerging Opportunities Company Limited advises that its Annual General Meeting (AGM) will be held at 10.00 am (AEDT) on Thursday 11 November 2021 as a virtual meeting.

 Further details relating to the AGM will be advised in the Notice of Meeting to be sent to all shareholders and released to the ASX immediately after dispatch.